mllamazares/SecurityRAT-ASVS-Importer/README.md

 ## TODO
 - [ ] Create a better categorization of the requirements.
-- [ ] Migrate to Python for better portability and easing collaboration.
+- [ ] Migrate to Python for better portability and ease of collaboration.
 - [ ] Extend to different security standards like BSI C5.

 [^1]: Extracted from https://securityrat.github.io/